QuentinRa/blog.quentinra.dev/proj/tests/index.md

-This may look like something easy, but you need to think about your tests while not having any classes, methods, ... at hand (because they do not exist yet).
+This may look like something easy, but you need to think about your tests while not having any classes, methods, ... at hand (since they do not exist yet).
-To do an efficient TDD, you may
+To increase your efficiency, you may follow these steps

 1. write some UML, like a class diagram, or use Model-driven (check UML course) to write a good class diagram